alanionita/alanionita.github.io/README.md

 ## Background

-My old [portfolio](https://github.com/alanionita/alanionita.github.io) written is NextJS is getting on a bit.
+My old [portfolio](https://github.com/alanionita/alanionita.github.io) written is NextJS is getting old.

-I've always been happy with NextJS for production app and in particular very happy with their statically generated bundles.
+I'm happy in general with NextJS for production apps, and in particular very happy with their statically generated bundles.

-However the big issue with NextJS for me is React itself.
-For regular use it's been great, however since v16 React and their api has become clunky, insonsistent, and patchy.

-Look at useEffect documentation for clear example of poor judgment.

-Svelte and more so SvelteKit build onto of everything good that was introduced by React without any of the suspect API decissions.

-Plus with SvelteKit I get a portfolio project that is closer to web api and vanilla Javascript.
-Much closer to my current views on web development.
+With SvelteKit I'm looking for a project that is closer to Web APIs and vanilla Javascript.

 ## Intentions